vulnlog/vulnlog/README.md

 #### Release Branch Block

 Define a release version and optionally a publication date in YYYY-MM-dd.
-Release version without publication date are in development.

 | Function  | Parameters                                                   | Return |
 |-----------|--------------------------------------------------------------|--------|